Israeli–Palestinian conflict: Occupied Palestinian territory

+Israeli settlements

+The international community considers Israeli settlements to be illegal under international law, but Israel disputes this.
+Those who justify the legality of the settlements use arguments based upon Articles 2 and 49 of the Fourth Geneva Convention, as well as UN Security Council Resolution 242.
+The expansion of settlements often involves the confiscation of Palestinian land and resources, leading to displacement of Palestinian communities and creating a source of tension and conflict.
+Settlements are often protected by the Israeli military and are frequently flashpoints for violence against Palestinians.
+Furthermore, the presence of settlements and Jewish-only bypass roads creates a fragmented Palestinian territory, seriously hindering economic development and freedom of movement for Palestinians.
+Amnesty International reports that Israeli settlements divert resources needed by Palestinian towns, such as arable land, water, and other resources; and that settlements reduce Palestinians' ability to travel freely via local roads, owing to security considerations.

+As of 2023, there were about 500,000 Israeli settlers living in the West Bank, with another 200,000 living in East Jerusalem.
+In February 2023, Israel's Finance Minister Bezalel Smotrich took charge of most of the Civil Administration, obtaining broad authority over civilian issues in the West Bank.
+In the first six months of 2023, 13,000 housing units were built in settlements, which is almost three times more than in the whole of 2022.

+Israeli military police

-In a report published in February 2014 covering incidents over the three-year period of 2011–2013, Amnesty International asserted that Israeli forces employed reckless violence in the West Bank, and in some instances appeared to engage in wilful killings which would be tantamount to war crimes.
+In a report published in February 2014 covering incidents over the three-year period of 2011–2013, Amnesty International stated that Israeli forces employed reckless violence in the West Bank, and in some instances appeared to engage in wilful killings which would be tantamount to war crimes.
 Besides the numerous fatalities, Amnesty said at least 261 Palestinians, including 67 children, had been gravely injured by Israeli use of live ammunition.
 In this same period, 45 Palestinians, including 6 children had been killed.
-Amnesty's review of 25 civilians deaths concluded that in no case was there evidence of the Palestinians posing an imminent threat.
+Amnesty's review of 25 civilian deaths concluded that in no case was there evidence of the Palestinians posing an imminent threat.
 At the same time, over 8,000 Palestinians suffered serious injuries from other means, including rubber-coated metal bullets.
 Only one IDF soldier was convicted, killing a Palestinian attempting to enter Israel illegally.
 The soldier was demoted and given a 1-year sentence with a five-month suspension.
 The IDF answered the charges stating that its army held itself "to the highest of professional standards", adding that when there was suspicion of wrongdoing, it investigated and took action "where appropriate".